 What can you contribute to this company?

 Answer: State your previous work achievements in prior roles that are either similar or identical to the role you're applying for.
-For example, "It was clear you want to see a growth in revenue you this year.
-Last year I was able to 4X inbound leads which ultimately led to more than 10X revenue growth.
+For example, "It was clear you want to see a revenue growth you this year.
+Last year I was able to 4X inbound leads, which ultimately led to more than 10X revenue growth.
 I'd like to bring those skills and talents to this business."

 What is the name of our CEO?